Delwar Hossain Khan

-Delwar Hossain Khan (1947 – November 3, 2020) was a Jatiya Party (Ershad) politician and the former Member of Parliament of Narsingdi-2.
+Delwar Hossain Khan (1947 – 3 November 2020) was a Jatiya Party (Ershad) politician in Bangladesh and a former member of parliament for Narsingdi-2.

 Career

 Khan was elected to parliament from Narsingdi-2 as a Jatiya Party candidate in 1988.

-He was also President of the Bangladesh Labour Federation and Executive Council Secretary of the Bangladesh Institute of Labour Studies.
+He was also president of the Bangladesh Labour Federation and executive council secretary of the Bangladesh Institute of Labour Studies.